The U.S.-allied Persian Gulf monarchies which comprise the Gulf Cooperation Council (GCC) have a vital role to play in confronting Iranian aggression.

 The Islamic Republic of Iran’s principal foreign policy objectives center on exporting its Islamic Revolution and supplanting the United States as the dominant power in the Persian Gulf and broader Middle East.
 Iran has employed terrorist proxies and fomented unrest among Shi’a minority populations in pursuing its hegemonic ambitions, which have inflamed sectarian tensions and destabilized the region.
 Tehran now wields significant influence over four Arab capitals – Damascus, Baghdad, Beirut and Sanaa – but in the process has contributed to a global refugee crisis.

 Iran’s hand can be clearly seen in all of the region’s conflict zones, as it has exploited the region’s popular uprisings and civil wars in its desire to establish a “Shi’a crescent” of influence.
 The Gulf nations have largely weathered the Iran-fueled breakdown of the regional order, while viewing the carnage and increased sectarian tensions as a threat to their own regimes’ survival.
-The GCC’s member states’ military spending dwarf’s Iran’s, yet Iran has been able to increase its regional influence through effective, low-cost methods such as anchoring loyal terrorist proxies in neighboring countries – which it has done in Lebanon, Syria, Iraq, Yemen and Gaza – and subversive outreach to Shi’a populations throughout the region.
+Iran’s military spending is much lower than the GCC’s expenditures—according to one analysis, GCC states spent $95 to $128 billion in 2017 vs. Iran, which spent $15 to $16 billion—yet Iran has been able to increase its regional influence through effective, low-cost methods such as anchoring loyal terrorist proxies in neighboring countries – which it has done in Lebanon, Syria, Iraq, Yemen, and Gaza – and subversive outreach to Shi’a populations throughout the region.

 Saudi Arabia’s historically fraught relationship with Iran reached new lows during the last few years.
 After Saudi Arabia executed an outspoken Shi’a cleric with ties to Iran, an Iranian mob chanting “Death to the Al Saud family,” ransacked and set fire to the Saudi Embassy in Tehran.
 The incident led Saudi Arabia, Qatar and Bahrain to recall their ambassadors from Tehran, and the UAE to downgrade its diplomatic relations with Iran.
 In May 2017, Saudi Defense Minister Mohammed bin Salman stated that Iran’s extremist theology precludes the GCC states and Iran from reaching an accommodation.
 “How do you have a dialogue with a regime built on an extremist ideology … which [says] they must control the land of Muslims and spread their Twelver Jaafari sect in the Muslim world?” asked bin Salman.